dawg/site/guide/troubleshooting.md

 We are also in the progress of creating an error reporting mechanism that will automatically send reports to us in the event that an unexpected arises.
 Until then, [submit an issue on GitHub](https://github.com/dawg/vusic/issues) or use our current error reporting system in [Feature Requests & Bug Reporting](/guide#feature-requests-&-error-reporting) if you do not have a GitHub account.

 ## Vusic Is Lagging When I Preview A WAV File
 `Vusic` is not currently optimized to handle large `WAV` files.
-We are aware of this problem and are working torwards a solution.
+We are aware of this problem and are working towards a solution.

 ## Vusic Is Lagging When I Import A MIDI File
 `Vusic` is not optimized to import large MIDI files.
-This problem is easily fixble when a few optimization tweaks and a solution is currently in our backlog.
+This problem is easily fixable when a few optimization tweaks and a solution is currently in our backlog.

+## Vusic Is Just Laggy
+You've caught us, `Vusic` is unfortunately laggy at times.
+If you try hard enough, you'll find loads of inefficiencies throughout `Vusic`.
+In the near future, we are prioritizing major performance improvement refactoring.